codingladder/js-testing/README.md

-# testing JavaScript with jstinytest
+# testing JavaScript using jstinytest

 1. clone repo
 2. place code to test and tests in html (js-testing/src/folder)